apduncan/cvanmf/docs/nextflow.md

 only 3 iterations, as a quick running example.

 ```
-nextflow run apduncan/enteroflow -r main -profile conda \
+nextflow run apduncan/cvanmf -r main -profile conda \
 --matrix sample.tsv --ranks 2,3 --publish_dir output/sample --num_shuffles 3
 ```

 Parameter `-profile conda` selects the profile which will attempt to create a conda environment with the required packages.
+If you have docker engine installed, you could instead use `-profile docker` which will run each job in a container with all dependencies.

 Everything prefixed by `--` is setting one of the parameters listed in the [parameter list](#parameter-list).
 For how to provide values for regularisation selection, please see
 [customising configuration files](#customising-configuration-files) as these